code-distortion/adapt/README.md

 ### Dusk Browser Test Usage

-Adapt is compatible with Dusk browser tests.
-Build your Dusk tests like normal, and make the two minor tweaks below.

-Browser tests can't be run within a transaction that's rolled back afterwards.
-The browser runs in a different process to your tests, and triggers external requests to your website.
-These requests need to access the same database that your tests build and won't see the data inside the transaction.

-Instead, Adapt detects when [Dusk](https://laravel.com/docs/8.x/dusk) tests are running and turns transactions off - snapshot dumps are turned on instead.

-You can run your browser tests in the same test-run as your other tests, and you can run them all in parallel using [ParaTest](https://github.com/paratestphp/paratest).
+Adapt can prepare databases for your [Dusk](https://laravel.com/docs/8.x/dusk) browser tests.
+You can run your browser tests in the same test-run as your other tests, and you can also run them in parallel using [ParaTest](https://github.com/paratestphp/paratest).

-These are the steps you'll need to take when building browser tests.
+Adapt detects when Dusk tests are running and turns transactions off - snapshot dumps are turned on instead.

+Build your Dusk tests like normal, and make the two minor changes below.

 - Replace the usual `DatabaseMigrations` with the `LaravelAdapt` trait, and
-- When you've created your browser instance, tell it to use your test databases by adding `LaravelAdaptBrowser::useTestDatabases($browser);` (see below).
+- When you've created your browser instance, tell it to use your test databases by adding `$this->useCurrentConfig($browser);` (see below).

+The test's *current config settings* (built from `.env.testing`) are passed to the server through the browser, so you won't need to configure a `.env.dusk.local` file.
+For safety, you could leave it there but configure it to refer to databases that don't exist - this way Laravel won't fall-back to your `.env` file if there's a problem passing the config through.

 ``` php
 <?php